jjkaufman/naked.js/README.md

 naked.js allows web masters to show off the style of their div elements. naked.js calculates and installs responsive borders to the div that include a width and height displayed proudly.

-Inspired by 90s transparent electronics that let it all hangout.
+Inspired by 90s transparent electronics that let it all hang out.

 # Tutorial
 1. include the naked.js javascript file in your html